 In April 2020 S&S Farms began doing business as Premier BioSource.
 This was a change in name only, not in ownership or service.
 Premier’s customers can still expect the same people to be providing them with the highest quality swine model and service.

 In March 2020 Premier Biosource completed construction on a new HEPA filtered barrier.
 This facility breeds, farrows and grows both Domestic and Yucatan pigs.
 The pigs that populate this facility were cesarean derived in 2019 from our California herd.
 We look forward to providing both Domestics and Yucatans from this facility to the Midwest, Eastern US and Canada.
 Having breeding facilities in both Southern California and Indiana, has enabled us to supply both Domestics and Yucatans to the continental US and Canada.

-National Hog Farmer published this article in July that talks about the project.
+National Hog Farmer published this article in July 2020 that talked about the project.

 Below is a small sampling of publicly available research articles in which swine from Premier BioSource/S&S Farms were used over the past 20 years.